dbrizard/elwaspatid/docs/auto_examples/plot_0_Waveprop.rst

 - compression relfects as compression on fixed end;
 - then, compression reflects as traction on free end;
-- and finally traction reflects as traction on fixed end;
+- and finally traction reflects as traction on fixed end.

+Note that velocity and displacement of the right end are null.

 ..
-GENERATED FROM PYTHON SOURCE LINES 76-82
+GENERATED FROM PYTHON SOURCE LINES 78-84

 .. code-block:: default

     test = Waveprop(bb, incw, nstep=3*len(incw), left='free', right='fixed')
     test.plot()
-    test.plot(typ='X')  #  Displacement (X)
+    test.plot(typ='D')  #  Displacement (D)